Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 - Measuring Bias in Machine Learning: The Statistical Bias Test - https://www.datacamp.com/community/blog/measuring-bias-in-ml a defining statistical bias in a machine learning model and demonstrate how to perform the test on synthetic data.

+- 5 Types of bias & how to eliminate them in your machine learning project: - Sample, Exclusion, Observer, Prejudice, Measurement bias.
+An introduction and an example to each   https://towardsdatascience.com/5-types-of-bias-how-to-eliminate-them-in-your-machine-learning-project-75959af9d3a0

 ## 12. License
 - Apache 2.0 License
 - Content license pending legal guidance